Full History of Snooker

 Breaking records – the World Snooker Tour

 And he has delivered what was promised in a way that has seen even previously outspoken opponents among the players admit they were wrong, making the regular Players Tour Championship series in Europe and Asia an important part of the calendar.

-There have been new tournaments put on in Germany, China, Belgium, the Czech Republic, Poland, Bulgaria, the Netherlands, Portugal, Gibraltar, Australia, Brazil, Latvia, Thailand and India.
+There have been new tournaments put on in Austria, Germany, China, Belgium, the Czech Republic, Poland, Bulgaria, the Netherlands, Portugal, Gibraltar, Australia, Brazil, Latvia, Thailand and India.